Find a resource

 Sharon Begley Science Reporting Award

 The Sharon Begley Science Reporting Award recognizes the accomplishments of a mid-career science journalist with a career prize and a grant of at least $20,000 to enable the winner to undertake a significant reporting project.
 It recognizes and supports reporting and writing that embodies the high standards embodied by Sharon Begley (1956–2021), a science journalist of unflinching dedication, skill, moral clarity, and commitment to mentoring.
-For 2024, the entry period is January 1 to May 15, 2024, and the winner will be announced in late summer.
+For 2025, the entries were due April 30, and the winner was announced in late summer.
+Applications for the next cycle open January 1, 2026.
 Candidates must be experienced journalists who have compiled a substantial body of work in science journalism, defined as print, audio, video, and online reporting on science, health/medicine, environment, mathematics, and technology.

 Fellowships & Grants